infinum/frontend-handbook/React/Project structure.md

 - When testing pages, create the `__tests__/pages` folder because of how Next.js treats pages folder.
 - All mocks should be placed in `__mocks__` folder

-For other in depth guides for testing take a look at the [testing guide(needs update)](link-to-testing-section).
+For other in depth guides for testing take a look at the [testing guide](https://infinum.com/handbook/frontend/react/testing-best-practices).

 Folder structure would look something like this: